TBG

 Dishwasher: The wheels on the lower rack are broken, so it doesn't glide.
 Soap pods are under the sink, and are placed in the "Main Wash" compartment.
 Press the "Start/Resume" button on the top edge of the door, which should default to a Normal cycle with no options.
 Press "Start/Resume" again to initialize the cycle, then close the door firmly.
 You'll hear a click and whir right away, and it runs for about 3 hours.

-Laundry: Please ensure the washer is not filled more than halfway (it will leak if overfilled).
-The dryer vents into the bathroom (not outdoors) so please run the bathroom fan anytime the dryer is on.
+Laundry: Please ensure the washer is not filled more than halfway to keep it from leaking.
+The dryer vents into the bathroom (not outdoors) so be sure to run the bathroom fan anytime the dryer is on.
 Between loads, empty the filter in the dryer and vacuum the filter that's on the back wall.

 Garbage, compost and recycling bins are behind gates at the back of the building.
-The code for the gate to access this area is 1907A.
-Be cautious especially if going out early in the morning or late in the evening as there may be raccoons or squirrels feasting in the area.
-The bins are brought to the road Monday night and returned Tuesday morning by another resident.
+The code for the gate to this area is 1907A.
+Be cautious if going out in the dark as there raccoons in the area.
+The bins are brought to the road for collection on Monday night and returned Tuesday morning by another resident.

-TV: We don't have streaming services but there is a ChromeCast so you can cast to the TV from a laptop or phone if connected to wifi, or we have plenty of old-school DVDs below the TV, on the shelves near the games, and on a bookshelf in the bedroom.
+TV: We don't have streaming services but there is a ChromeCast so you can cast to the TV from a laptop or phone if connected to wifi, or we have plenty of DVDs below the TV, on the shelves near the games, and on the bookshelf in the bedroom (please try to return them to the same shelf).
+If the ChromeCast isn't working, you can power cycle it by unplugging it (left side of tv), wait 10 seconds, then plug it back in.

 Games: Our game collection is tracked on BoardGameGeek (BGG) if you want to browse or look up specifics about any of our games.
-Our main dining table has a game/puzzle level underneath if you remove the tops (but they're heavy so please only do this with 2 people).
-If hosting more people, the grey console table can also be expanded by adding leaves and folding chairs from the bedroom closet, and the grey bench in the front hall can be expanded with the leaves stored inside.
+Our main dining table has a game/puzzle level underneath if you remove the tops but they're heavy so please only do this with 2 people.

 Back to top